-The purpose of localizability testing is to verify that the UI of the program being tested can be easily translated to any target language without re-engineering or making code modifications.
+The purpose of localizability testing is to verify that the user interface of the program being tested can be easily translated to any target language without re-engineering or making code modifications.
 Since localizability bugs must be fixed in the code of the application, they must be looked for at the earliest stage of development possible.
-By doing so, you can circumvent having to fix bugs for every language version at a later point.
+By doing so, you can circumvent having to discover and fix bugs for each target language at a later point.

-Run a pseudo-localized version of a program
+- Run a pseudolocalized version of the application

 When reviewing your code, be sure it meets the following requirements:

 Localizable resources are separated from the code and defined in a localizable resource format.

 Pointer arithmetic is not used for string-length calculations, access to string elements, or string manipulations.
 All text manipulations and parsing-such as finding string length, locating substrings, changing text case, and so on-have to be done using locale-sensitive and encoding-sensitive library routines.

 Verify that strings are not built at run time by stripping or concatenation.
 Be sure that string substitution is done via language-aware methods.

 Resource-handling mechanisms do not make assumptions about string buffer length.

 For example, if the application defines a name of a user with administrator's privileges and stores it as a string resource, it won't be a good idea to load it into a fixed buffer of 14 characters, just because the null-terminated string "Administrator" takes 14 characters.
 Translation will often increase this length, so the translated name might not fit into the buffer.